Odyssey

 playlist = Playlist(id=data.id, name=data.name, description=data.description)

-Lastly, let's update the return value in our AddItemsToPlaylistPayload instance, specifically replacing the hard-coded playlist with the playlist instead.
+Lastly, let's update the return value in our AddItemsToPlaylistPayload instance, specifically replacing the hard-coded playlist with the playlist variable instead.

 api/mutation.py